ECHO Clinics

 MACS ECHO™ Clinics follow a collaborative model of medical education that improves access to specialty care by linking expert specialist teams with healthcare providers and their practices through real-time, online learning sessions.
 Knowledge-sharing networks create a learning loop where community providers learn from specialists and each other.
 This allows best practices to emerge and increases access to high quality specialty care serving local communities.
 More about Project ECHO...

-MACS currently offers three ECHO Clinic learning communities for providers in the primary care, maternal health, or opioid treatment program setting.
+MACS currently offers ECHO Clinic learning communities for providers in a variety of clinical settings.
 Participants apply de-identified case based learning to master complexity.
 Each virtual ECHO clinic session will include didactic learning and case-based discussion.

 If you would like to present a case, please submit the Case Presentation Form to MACS.ECHO@som.umaryland.edu or fax to 855-337-MACS.